 If you click on the the cross at the end of the chip, everything which is of that type will be deselected.

-- The Classification row gives a breakdown by the candidates' classification.
-In this example there are four different classifications selected:
+- The Category row gives a breakdown by the candidates' category.
+In this example there are four different categories selected:

 Industrial.
 Note that this breakdown is not related to the Type breakdown.